bowman2001/perplexdoc/content/doc/intro/workflow/local-server/index.md

 - The flag `--navigateToChanged` tells the server to relay the page of the last changed file to the browser.
 As soon as we save a file the corresponding page pops up in the browser.

-### Disable fast auto-save {.h-tip .h-p}
+### Set a reasonable auto-save delay {.h-tip .h-p}
-Some editors are saving our work so fast, that nearly every keystroke leads to a regeneration of the corresponding page.
-And when we are in the process of changing sensitive content like front-matter parameters we can easily bring down Hugo’s server, because Hugo won’t process inconsistent files.
+Some editors are saving our work so fast by default, that nearly every keystroke leads to a new file version and the regeneration of the corresponding page.
+When we are in the process of changing sensitive content like front-matter parameters this can easily bring down Hugo’s server, because Hugo can’t process inconsistent files.
 Then we have to restart the server, which is not a big deal, but gets annoying after a while.
-It’s better to set the auto-save to a longer duration.
-This lets us save consistent versions of our work manually and check the result.
+It’s better to set the auto-save delay to a value, which lets us save consistent file versions.

 ## Adding your first content {#first}